The Georgian National Opera and Ballet Theater

 Constructed by Victor Johann Gottlieb Schröter – the architect of Baltic German origin, Theater building has a distinguished oriental - Neo-Moorish style.
 Although definitively Oriental in its decorations, the building's layout, foyers and the main hall are that of a typical European opera house.
 Since its foundation, the theater has been damaged by several fires and underwent major rehabilitation works under Soviet and Georgian leaderships.

-The Opera and Ballet Theater also houses the State Ballet of Georgia under the leadership of internationally renowned Georgian ballerina Nino Ananiashvili.
+The Opera and Ballet Theater also houses State Ballet of Georgia under the leadership of internationally renowned Georgian ballerina Nino Ananiashvili.

 To book the tour, please, contact us here

 Architect: Victor Schröter